hetu-script/hetu-script/docs/docs/docs/en-US/syntax/import/readme.md

 ## Import

-Use import statement to import from another script file.
+Use import statement to import from another source file.

-- You can specify a list to limit the symbols imported.
+You can specify a list to limit the symbols imported.

-- You can set an aliases for the imported namespace.
+You can set an aliases for the imported namespace.

 ```javascript
 import 'game.ht'